Subscribe to Newsletter

 “It could also drive much-needed jobs transition in mining regions like the Hunter Valley in NSW, central Queensland and Western Australia.
 These areas already have the natural resources and significant skills and infrastructure, but will need additional investment.”

-Ms Hutley said that to help manufacturers be low-carbon as well as competitive, governments must increase the supply of affordable renewable energy to power new minerals processing operations.
+Ms Hutley said to help manufacturers be low-carbon as well as competitive, governments must increase the supply of affordable renewable energy to power new minerals processing operations.

 “Ultimately, this roadmap is a promising step towards a self-reliant minerals manufacturing sector, the development of technologies that tackle climate change, and a prime position in the global minerals market,” she said.